-This holiday season, we challenge each of you to find at least one meaningful way to give back to our community.
+This holiday season, we challenge each of you to find at least one meaningful way to get your New Orleans children involved in community service.
 To make it even easier, we’ve compiled some ideas for you!

 Ways to Give Back in New Orleans this Holiday Season

-Did you know that one in eight people in Louisiana struggles with hunger?
+Did you know that one in five households in Louisiana struggles with hunger?
 Unfortunately, hunger in South Louisiana is a very real problem facing many families.
-But the good news is that with every $1 donated, Second Harvest can provide the equivalent of $15.50 in grocery/food items.
+But the good news is that with every $1 donated, Second Harvest can provide the equivalent of four meals. $0.97 of every $1 donated goes directly to programs that feed the hungry.
 If you are short on time, it is quite simple to donate to this cause, though we’d recommend asking your children to each save towards this goal or somehow be intentional so that they recognize the cause your family has chosen and why.
 It would also be easy to take the children on a shopping trip to the store and then visit one of their warehouses to deliver the items in person.
 Second Harvest also has many volunteer shifts available, which could be a great way to engage your older children in this important cause.

 St. Tammany Project Christmas started in 2002 to provide gifts and a Christmas dinner to children in need in St. Tammany Parish, Louisiana.
 Children are accepted for the program if their families qualify under Federal poverty guidelines, and the organization consults with other local charities to avoid duplication of services.
 What we love about this initiative is that it is focused on maintaining dignity for the families involved.
 Project Christmas enables needy families to experience and share Christmas as family.
 Families pick up their gifts and food baskets several days in advance so their children can be surprised on Christmas Day.
 How amazing is that?
 Additionally, applicants must provide documentation demonstrating need in order to participate, so you can rest assured that your adopted family is truly in need.
 There are lots of ways to get involved with Project Christmas, and what could be a better way to show your children the true meaning of the holiday season?

-The Covington Food Bank serves the tri-parish area of St. Tammany, Tangipahoa and Washington.
+The Northshore Food Bank serves the tri-parish area of St. Tammany, Tangipahoa and Washington.
 An average of 20% of the people who reside in these parishes live in poverty, so the need for food is very real here as well.
 As with Second Harvest, you can donate your time, money or food to this great cause.
-In addition to serving as a food bank, there is also a thrift store and dental clinic on site.
-There is truly a volunteer opportunity for everyone at the Food Bank of Covington, so we encourage readers on the Northshore to reach out and lend a hand.
+There is truly a volunteer opportunity for everyone at the Northshore Food Bank, so we encourage readers on the Northshore to reach out and lend a hand.

 While not local, this is a project that is easy and really tangible for children.
 Through Operation Christmas Child, you can shop with your little ones to fill a shoebox of essentials like soap and toothbrushes, as well as toys, for a boy or girl in a specific age group.
-Then, you include the cost of mailing it ($7) and drop it off during collection week (November 12-19) at one of the receiving locations around the New Orleans area.
-Rayne Memorial (uptown on St. Charles) is one receiving location, though there are many others.
-Our contributor Courtney shared, “Our family was attracted to Operation Christmas Child because it seemed a way to get both needed and wanted items to children in need.
+Then, you include the cost of mailing it ($9) and drop it off during collection week at one of the receiving locations around the New Orleans area.
+One local mom shared, “Our family was attracted to Operation Christmas Child because it seemed a way to get both needed and wanted items to children in need.
 We want Jack to see the Christmas season as a time for giving, not receiving, so we wanted to involve him fully in this project.
 As a way to personalize it for him, I printed out pictures of boys and girls.
 Jack had a great time at Target helping us decide what these children might like/need.
 When we had things at home, we put the pictures on the ground and then divided up the items based on what he thought each one would like.
 It was fun for both of us and I think the message sunk in because Jack went back later and added his fire helmet to one of the piles because he said “that boy might need a fire helmet.””
-In honor of Christmas, New Orleans Moms Blog has shopped with their children and packed several shoeboxes for distribution around the world in years past.

 Founded in 1989, the New Orleans Mission provided Shelter, Food and Spiritual guidance to a growing number of homeless men who were living on the streets of our city.
-You can donate and/or volunteer to provide a meal for someone in need this coming holiday.
+You can donate and/or volunteer to provide a meal for someone in need this coming holiday season in New Orleans.

 Random Acts of Kindness

-When it comes to giving back, don’t forget that you can be creative in your service!
+When it comes to getting kids involved in community service in New Orleans, don’t forget that you can be creative in your service!
 Consider small gestures of love and kindness during the holiday season.
 Consider baking cookies for your postman, UPS driver, garbage men or local fire station (a personal favorite for Courtney’s son Jack!).
 Put granola bars in the center console of your car and make it a habit to hand one out every time your family encounters a homeless individual while driving around.
 Take the opportunity to put on holiday music and clean out drawers, closets and garages – what better time of year to collect donations and bring them to those in need?